zarf-dev/proposals/2-deprecate-big-bang/README.md

 There must be unit tests to ensure the command generates the expected Zarf package.
 These tests must be run with and without values files to confirm the generated package reflects the requested Big Bang release.

+##### e2e tests

+NA

+### Graduation Criteria

+As this feature is being moved into it's own repository it will not have a typical graduation criteria.
+The release process will be as simple as possible.
+There will be no tags created on the repository.
+The tool is intended to be installed with `go install github.com/defenseunicorns-partnerships/generate-big-bang-zarf-package@latest`.
+Since `go install @latest` grabs the default branch, a new release occurs every time a PR is merged to main.

 ### Upgrade / Downgrade Strategy

 NA